Skip to main content

 PTSD Treatment

-Patients will be evaluated first to assist the level and degree of their individual needs.
+Patients will be evaluated first to assess the level and degree of their individual needs.
 Patients can also benefit from a mental health specialist with a recommendation from a doctor or expert.
 Counselors, community psychiatric nurses, psychologists, and psychiatrists are some of the specialists that patients can consult.

 If the patient’s symptoms are mild and only present for less than a month after the traumatic experience, watchful waiting may be recommended.
 Watchful waiting is the close monitoring of the patient’s PTSD symptoms if they become worse or improved.
 It must be followed by an appointment within a month.